SkywardSyntax/STLViewer/README.md

 2. Check the file reading process for any potential issues.
 3. Ensure the STL file is in binary format, as ASCII STL files are not supported.

-#### Three.js Initialization Errors
+#### WebGL Initialization Errors

-If a Three.js initialization error occurs, it indicates that the browser or device does not support WebGL or there is an issue with the WebGL context creation.
-The application will display an error message indicating the Three.js initialization error.
+If a WebGL initialization error occurs, it indicates that the browser or device does not support WebGL or there is an issue with the WebGL context creation.
+The application will display an error message indicating the WebGL initialization error.

 **Resolution Steps:**
 1. Ensure that your browser supports WebGL.
 You can check this by visiting [WebGL Report](https://get.webgl.org/).